zaphar/ucg/docsite/site/content/reference/statements.md

 The Out statement defines the output for a UCG file.
 It identifies the output converter type and an expression that will be output.
 The output converter type is expected to be one of the registered converters unquoted (e.g. json, exec) and the value to convert.
-The generated artificact will take the same name as the UCG file with the extension replaced by the defined extension for that converter.
+The generated artifact will take the same name as the UCG file with the extension replaced by the defined extension for that converter.